FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ## Tutorial

 #**To Pay an order:**

+Orders allow customers to create recurring payments for customers using the

 - **If the order hasn't been confirmed**: To pay an order using the Alliance Pay Platform you must confirm it first, either through the REST order confirmation endpoint or the Collection Portal.

   To confirm an order using the Collection Portal, navigate to your Dashboard > Orders, select the order you want to confirm, and click on "Generate Invoice".
+This will generate an Invoice based on the Order.

-**To Pay an invoice:**
+**To pay an invoice:**

-- **Once an I**: To pay an order using the Alliance Pay Platform you must confirm it first, either through the order confirmation endpoint or the Collection Portal.
+- **Pay using credit card**: To pay an invoice using the Alliance Pay Platform you can use one of many payment processing methods, such as, either through the order confirmation endpoint or the Collection Portal.